The War Prayer (Babylon 5): Plot

-A string of attacks on aliens has occurred on Babylon 5, the latest being the stabbing and branding of Minbari poet, Shaal Mayan.
+A string of attacks on aliens has occurred on Babylon 5, the latest being the stabbing and branding of a Minbari poet, Shaal Mayan.
 Commander Sinclair is pressured by Minbari ambassador Delenn to find the culprit, and he orders Security Chief Garibaldi to investigate in depth.
 Narn ambassador G'kar, however, insists more action must be done, and beings to rally the other aliens aboard, creating a tense situation.

 Meanwhile, Centauri ambassador Londo Mollari must deal with his aide Vir Cotto's cousin Kiron and his girlfriend Aria, who have fled the Centauri homeworld as they have been arranged to be wed into different families.
-Mollari asserts that it is Centauri morals for assigned marriages, love having no place in their society.
-That evening, Kiron and Aria are attacked in a similar manner to the previous attack, leaving Kiron in a coma.
+Mollari asserts that arranged marriages are a Centauri tradition, love having no place in their society.
+That evening, Kiron and Aria are attacked, leaving Kiron in a coma.

 Elsewhere, Ivanova discovers that her former associate from the academy, Malcolm Biggs, has arrived on the station.
 While he remains secretive as to his business reasons for being there, Malcolm does express interest in rekindling his relationship with Ivanova.

-Aria stays by Kiron's side, but Mollari suggests that there is no point in Aria waiting around should Kiron die.
-After Aria leaves, Shaal talks to Mollari about love, and that that from her writings, she found that the measure of a value of a person is how much capacity they have to love and love others.
-Vir finds Mollari later: Mollari tells Vir a tale from his father who had complained that his shoes were too tight, but it did not matter as he had forgotten how to dance; Mollari now feels the same way.
+Aria stays by Kiron's side, though Mollari suggests that there is no point in her spending time with Kiron in the hospital.
+Shaal talks with Mollari about love, stating that she found all sentient beings to be characterized by their capacity to love others and be loved.
+When Vir laters finds Mollari, the latter tells him a tale from his father who had complained that his shoes were too tight, adding that it did not matter as he had forgotten how to dance.
+Mollari says he now feels the same way.

-When Kiron wakes, Mollari gladly tells him and Aria that he has arranged for the two to return to Centauri Prime and stay with his cousin, a powerful figure in the government, to be schooled in Centauri customs in such that when they are old enough, they will be able to choose who they can marry.
+When Kiron wakes, Mollari tells him and Aria that he has arranged for them to return to Centauri Prime and stay with his cousin, a powerful figure in the government, to be fostered by him and schooled in Centauri customs.
+He promises that once they are old enough, they will be allowed to choose whom to marry.
+He explains this defiance of the usual customs by them being still "children" who should be allowed to "dance".
 This solution pleases both them and Vir.

-Ivanova brings Malcolm to a reception where Sinclair purposely speaks out against the alien presence.
-Malcolm later invites Sinclair and Ivanova to a meeting, there introducing them to his agents that have been behind the attacks.
-Malcolm explains their intent to assassinate the four key ambassadors on Babylon 5 in an attempt to force the alien ambassadors off Earth.
-Sinclair and Ivanova turn on Malcolm and his men, as security officers arrive to arrest them.
+Ivanova brings Malcolm to a reception where Sinclair purposely speaks out against the alien presence, hoping to gain the trust of the hidden attackers.
+Indeed Malcolm later invites Sinclair and Ivanova to a meeting where he introduces them to his allies that have been behind the attacks, using advanced stealth technology developed by Earthforce.
+Malcolm explains that they plan to assassinate the four key ambassadors on Babylon 5 in order to provoke an even larger attack against aliens on Earth.
+They then ask Sinclair to kill an alien woman they have captured in order to prove his loyalty.
+Instead Sinclair and Ivanova turn on Malcolm and his allies, as security officers arrive to arrest them.

-As they are taken off the station, Ivanova expresses her resentment to Malcolm for the direction he has taken.
+As the arrested conspirators are taken off the station, Malcolm and Ivanova mutually express their disappointment at each other.